giangnhattruong/laravel-simple-todo-api/README.md

 Install:
-1. Make sure php and sql(mysql, pgsql,...) have already been installed in your local machine
+1. Make sure php, composer, nodejs and sql(mysql, pgsql,...) have already been installed in your local machine
-2. Create a .env file with your database configuration, see .env.example in the repository as an example
+2. Create a .env file with your database configuration, see .env.example in the repository as an example (just copy & paste & config the database)
 3. Run: composer install
 4. Run: npm install
+5. Database & seed: php artisan migrate --seed

 Run the app:
 1. Run: php artisan serve --port=8000